An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 The fillColour only may also be specified as transparent (which has the value -1).

 VectorGraphic is the abstract superclass of all ...VG shapes.
-You would only use it if you wanted to define a method that could work on any shape (using common elements defined on VectorGraphic) or that could work with a List holding different types of shape.
+You use it if you want to define a List holding different types of shape.

-or, if working within a function, by using the corresponding with... function method.
+or, if working within a function, by using the corresponding with... function dot method, for example setCentreX or withCentreX.

 Combining graphic outputs